-The South American Construction / Infrastructure / Commercial Construction markets will experience moderate growth in the 1st half of 2017.
-Commercial & office related type construction is active throughout South America.
-Shopping mall(s), apartments, warehouses, water supply / disposal, office developments, housing & light manufacturing facilities have & will continue to be built in major & mid-sized cities in Argentina, Chile, Central America (Panama, El Salvador, Guatemala & Nicaragua), Colombia & Mexico; look for this trend to continue in 2017.
-The Venezuelan economic situation becomes more & more disastrous as we move into the 1st half of 2017, the question is how long can this continue?
-Fidel Castro died in late November, will his passing have any impact on “Socialist” type counties such as Bolivia, Venezuela & Nicaragua?
+The South American construction / Infrastructure / Commercial Construction markets will experience moderate growth in 2nd half of 2017; Commercial & office related type construction is active throughout South America.
+Shopping mall(s), apartments, warehouses, water supply / disposal, office developments, housing & light manufacturing facilities have & will continue to be built in major & mid-sized cities in Argentina, Chile, Central America (Panama, El Salvador, Guatemala & Nicaragua) & Colombia.
+Look for this trend to continue in 2017.
+The Venezuela economic situation becomes more & more disastrous as we move into the 2nd half of 2017, the question is: how long can this continue?

-Brazil is currently experiencing a slowdown in its construction sector, unemployment in the Brazilian construction sector is 12% which is historically very high for Brazil.
-The change in leadership will not put a quick fix of Brazil’s economy & construction sector.
-The recession is expected to continue throughout 2017.
-GDP is forecast to grow in the discouraging 0.6% to 0.8% range in the 2nd half of 2017.
+Construction activity in Brazil has been lackluster over the last three to four years, following significant political turmoil and a lasting business downturn.
+Brazil is currently experiencing a slowdown in its construction sector.
+Unemployment in the Brazilian construction sector is 12% which is historically very high for Brazil.
+The change in leadership will not put a quick fix of Brazil’s economy & construction sector, the recession is expected to continue throughout 2017.
+GDP is forecast to grow in the discouraging 0.5% to 0.7% range in the 2nd half of 2017.